 And now, I’ma get Moby-Dick on your ass.
 By that I mean, it’s whaling time.

 And by that I mean that, to quote Wikipedia, Moby-Dick contains large sections—most of them narrated by Ishmael—that seemingly have nothing to do with the plot but describe aspects of the whaling business.
-Up to this point in my recounting of Google Grouplet history, I’ve highlighted various movements and events that shifted Google engineering towards a culture of automated developer testing.
-I’m starting to write a small set of posts talking about the Fixits I organized or was otherwise involved with, which propelled the mission forward by leaps and bounds each time, and I found myself compulsively footnoting this and that detail to explain why we were trying to compel engineers to perform certain tasks.
+Up to this point in my recounting of Google Grouplet history, I’ve highlighted various movements and events that shifted Google development towards a culture of automated developer testing.
+I’m starting to write a small set of posts talking about the Fixits I organized or was otherwise involved with, which propelled the mission forward by leaps and bounds each time, and I found myself compulsively footnoting this and that detail to explain why we were trying to compel developers to perform certain tasks.
 All the footnoting seemed to get a bit absurd, so now I’ve set myself to the task to outline more of the conceptual framework those of us in the Testing Grouplet were operating within.

 Plus, when I talk about changing the culture to adopt automated developer testing, I don’t think I’ve filled in the blanks regarding exactly what that looked like from the point of view of practical, day-to-day coding.
 An earlier post, Coding and Testing at Google, 2006 vs. 2011, gives some of that perspective, but stops short of diving into the source code files themselves to point out the kind of problems we saw—and solved.